 You can also visit Neil’s BBC Artist page here.

-Neil March & The Music of Sound’s new single Water (1st Movement) was featured tonight (Sunday 15th October 2017) on Freak Zone with Stuart Maconie on BBC 6 Music.
-Listen to the podcast of the show where Neil & TMOS are played near the end of the show and Stuart makes highly complimentary comments about the track as well as referring to the Latitude performance.
-Link to the podcast is here.
+Neil March & The Music of Sound’s single Water (1st Movement) was featured on Sunday 15th October 2017 on Freak Zone with Stuart Maconie on BBC 6 Music.
+Listen to the podcast here.

 PHOTOS BY TANIA CAGNONI